 In dentistry, there are certain areas of treatment where most patient injuries occur.
 These dental malpractice incidences commonly result in legal claims for patients affected by unnecessary pain and injury.
-Medical malpractice attorney Aaron Crane of Cantor Injury Lawyers advises dental patients to ensure their dentist is experienced in the following procedures before undergoing these types of care:
+Medical malpractice attorney David Cantor advises dental patients to ensure their dentist is experienced in the following procedures before undergoing these types of care:

 Extractions are removal of teeth.
 Many patients are unaware that infections caused by poorly extracted teeth can result in hospitalization and even death, in many cases.
 Permanent nerve damage can result from accidentally severed nerves.
 Sinuses can be perforated, jaw bones broken and other injuries caused, such as TMJ.
 Both oral surgeons and general dentists have been known to cause these injuries.